samber/do/docs/docs/upgrading/from-v1-x-to-v2.md

 This documentation will help you upgrade your application from `samber/do` v1 to `samber/do` v2.

-`samber/do` v2 is a new major version, including breaking changes requiring you to adjust your applications accordingly.
-We will guide to during this process and also mention a few optional recommendations.
+`samber/do` v2 is a new major version, including breaking changes that require you to adjust your applications accordingly.
+We will guide you through this process and also mention a few optional recommendations.

 This release is a large rewrite, but the breaking changes are relatively easy to handle.
 Some updates can be done with a simple `sed` command.

 Check the release notes [here](https://github.com/samber/do/releases).

-No breaking change will be done until v3.
+No breaking changes will be made until v3.

 ## 1- Upgrading package